logo

 The Bigger Picture

-Behind all this flair is Renault’s Chief Designer, Sandeep Bhambra, who worked alongside Ora Ïto to ensure the R17 isn’t just a pretty face.
-It’s not just a vanity project, you see.
-It’s a glimpse into Renault’s future—a sign that they might actually know what they’re doing with this whole electric car malarkey.
+Behind all this flair is Renault’s Chief Designer, Sandeep Bhambra, who worked alongside Ora Ïto to make sure the R17 isn’t just a pretty face.
+This isn’t some vanity project; it’s a glimpse into Renault’s future—a sign that they might actually know what they’re doing with this whole electric car thing.
+Will this restomod influence Renault’s future models?
+Probably.
+Will it sell by the thousands?
+Unlikely.
+But does it even matter?
+Not one bit.

 cover-image